Academic Policies - Undergraduate

 To compute the cumulative grade point average, divide the total quality points earned by the total credits attempted in all semesters.

-At the end of each semester, full-time, undergraduate degree students (12 credit hours or more, with a minimum of 12 letter graded credits (A-F), and excluding developmental credits (course numbers less than 100)), with grade point average of 3.4 or above will be placed on the Dean's List.
+At the end of each semester, full-time, undergraduate degree students (12 credit hours or more, with a minimum of 12 letter graded credits (A-F), and excluding developmental credits with course numbers less than 100, with grade point average of 3.4 or above will be placed on the Dean's List.
 Students with incomplete or missing grades (I or MG) at the point when the Dean's List is produced (35 days after the end of a fall or spring semester) will not be eligible for the Dean's List.
 Those students on the Dean's List whose names appear in the public directory of the University will have their names released to the news media.
-Students who attend both the fall and the spring semesters as part-time degree students and who meet the above full-time Dean's List criteria when the fall and spring semesters are combined are eligible for the Dean's list at the end of the spring semester.
-A notation will be placed on the transcript of those who are placed on the Dean's List.
+Students who attend both the fall and the spring semesters as part-time degree students and who meet the above full-time Dean's List criteria when the fall and spring semesters are combined are eligible for the Dean's List at the end of the spring semester.
+A notation will be made on the transcript of those who earn the Dean's List distinction.